 Do I have to have a Design Center?

-Yes, but not immediately.
-The Design Center is one of the things that sets DreamMaker apart in the marketplace because it allows potential customers to experience a variety of cabinets, sinks, faucets, tubs, showers and surfaces in actual displays of kitchens, baths and more — and it also demonstrates your permanence in the community.
+Yes.
+The Design Center is one of the things that sets DreamMaker apart from many of the other bath and kitchen remodeling franchises in the industry.
+It allows potential customers to experience a variety of cabinets, sinks, faucets, tubs, showers and surfaces in actual displays of kitchens, baths and more — and it also demonstrates your permanence in the community.
 Most franchisees do not start out with a Design Center.
-It is required to open your Design Center by the end of your third year with us, and the timing is based on when your business has hit a tipping point on its way to accelerating revenue.
+Within three months after completing Waco Training, you must begin operating from a commercial location that meets our then-current site selection criteria for a design center as set forth in the Manual.

 Do I have to offer full-service interior remodeling, or can I focus on kitchens and baths?

-You can absolutely focus on kitchens and baths!
-Our name and our marketing materials reflect how important kitchen and bath remodeling is for a successful remodeler, and many of our most successful franchisees have built their businesses by focusing on kitchens and baths.
-The nice thing about DreamMaker is that, once you are comfortable in your new business and have a great team of carpenters, if a customer asks you to tackle a different remodeling project, you will have the systems in place to do a great job and make a solid margin.
+You can absolutely focus on kitchen and bath remodeling and makeover services!
+Our name and our marketing materials reflect how important kitchen and bath remodeling is for a successful remodeler, and many of our most successful franchisees have built their businesses by focusing on kitchen and bath remodeling and makeover services.
+The nice thing about our bath and kitchen franchise business opportunities is that, once you are comfortable in your new business and have a great team of carpenters, if a customer asks you to tackle a different remodeling project, you will have the systems in place to do a great job and make a solid margin.